-7. ADAP Medication Formulary.
-Lists of ARVs, Opportunistic Infection medications (A1-OIs), and hepatitis B and C medications will be provided separately as items 7a, 7b, 7c, and 7d (see Figure 6, which shows Question 7a.
+7a, b, c.
+ADAP Medication Formulary.
+Lists of ARVs, Opportunistic Infection medications (A1-OIs), and hepatitis B and C medications will be provided separately in 7a, 7b, and 7c (see Figure 6, which shows Question 7a.
 ARV, as an example).
-The medication's generic name appears first, followed by the brand name and its D-code number.
-See page 35 for more information on D-code numbers.
+The medication's generic name appears first, followed by the brand name.